life stories in motion: A Story Choreography Project

 Story Choreography Projects helps individuals dive into a creative and emotional experience by exploring your personal stories and movement and weaving them into performance art.

-The experience–both the 9-week workshop and culminating performance–will enrich your life, broaden understanding of your unique history, bring greater compassion to others and honor the extraordinary experiences we collectively share.
+The experience of this workshop will enrich your life, broaden understanding of your unique history, bring greater compassion to others and honor the extraordinary experiences we collectively share.

 Story Choreography Projects is a special workshop offered 1-2x per year by artistic director and facilitator Barrie Barton.
 Each SCP project has a specific theme.
 The Spring 2019 theme is “Lost & Found.”